fliposa/Toolbox/Tools/wakelet.md

 [<img src="images/wakelet.png" align="bottom" height="120" alt="wakelet Logo">](https://wakelet.com)

-Save links from the web, organize them into visual collections, and share them with the world!.
+Save links from the web, organize them into visual collections, and share them with the world!

 ## Detailed description & quick guide

-Wakelet is the quickest and easiest way to save and organize content!.
+Wakelet is the quickest and easiest way to save and organize content!

 ## Additional details